August 26, 2024

 2. Business of the worker

-To be classified as an independent contractor, the worker must perform work that is “unusual” in regards to the employing organization’s business and/or off the hiring entity’s premises.
+To be classified as an independent contractor, the worker must perform "unusual" work for the organization’s business and/or off the hiring entity’s premises.

 Additionally, painters hired to paint the inside of a bank would still be independent contractors.
 Even though they are performing their work at the employer’s office, their work is still unusual compared to the bank’s trade.